Claudio Cirigliano: Grupo Plaza

 After completing his studies, Cirigliano went to work in the family business.
 In 1975, for health reasons, Nicola handed over the management of his business to Claudio and his two other sons.
 At that time the family owned a few passenger buses for an urban line namely the two bus lines, 61 and 62.

 Claudio Cirigliano's friendships with presidents Carlos Menem and Nestor Kirchner played a crucial role in the growth of the family business, winning the Ciriglianos more and more concessions and subsidies.
 One source attributes their success largely to their ability to form “strategic ties with shifting political powers.”
 The Cirigliano brothers have been described as being “forever friends of power,” whose business was created and maintained through government subsidies.
 Claudio's closeness to Menem is reflected in the fact that he was part of the entourage that accompanied Menem on his first visit to the UK.
 In the 1990s, the two men played golf together frequently.

 The business empire of Claudio Cirigliano and his brother began to grow significantly in the 1990s, when they profited from the privatization of many rail lines under Menem, who gave them control of several of the lines.
 During this time the brothers established or bought many companies which became subsidiaries of the family firm, which was originally named Transporte Automotor Plaza and which later changed its name to Grupo Plaza.
 In 1991 the Ciriglianos formed the holding company Comercio Metropolitano de Transporte (Cometrans).
 Today, Grupo Plaza is the main shareholder in Cometrans.
 The formation of the holding company Cometrans made it possible for the Cirigliano brothers to obtain the concession for the Metrovías SA subway service, which they held from 1994 to 2000.

-In 1993, the brothers acquired the San Martin General Military Factory, which they made the headquarters of their firm Emprendimientos Ferroviarios S.A.
-(EMFER), which is involved in the repair and maintenance of railroad cars, and Tecnología Avanzada en Transporte SA (TATSA), which assembles and repairs buses.
+In 1993, the brothers acquired the San Martin General Military Factory, which they made the headquarters of their firm Emprendimientos Ferroviarios (EMFER), which is involved in the repair and maintenance of railroad cars, and Tecnología Avanzada en Transporte SA (TATSA), which assembles and repairs buses.
 In 1993 they acquired Lines 143, 141, and 36; in 1994, they acquired 140, 142, and 133; in 1998 they acquired Línes 124 and 114.
 The Ciriglianos also bought stock in the Line 104 firm.
 In 1994 they were granted the concession to run Trenes de Buenos Aires (TBA), which controls the Mitre and Sarmiento train lines; they began running it in 1995.
 The TBA concession marked the beginning of their climb to prominence with no notable hindrance under the Kirchner administration.
 Between 1994 and 2000 Cometrans ran the Metrovías concession, and from 1998 to 2007 it was one of the firms that ran the Metro in Río de Janeiro through the Opportrans consortium.